Learning to Fly: Let's simulate evolution in Rust (pt 2)

 }

-As for the implementation, a naïve, unidiomatic approach could be:
+As for the implementation, a crude approach would be:

 pub fn random(layers: Vec<LayerTopology>) -> Self {